abkunal/100-days-of-code/log.md

 ## Day 17 - June 19, 2017

 **Today's Progress:** Learned about Handlebars today

+I missed 20th June.

+## Day 18 - June 21, 2017

+**Today's Progress:** Learned about jekyll

+**Thoughts:** Jekyll seemed to be perfect for a personal blog.
+So I set it up on my local computer and started learning it.
 <!-- ### Day 0: February 30, 2016 (Example 1)
 ##### (delete me or comment me out)